EtherSPH/EtherSPH.jl/example/collapse_dry/collapse_dry.md

 > note 3: a few water particles will hang on the wall. -- 2024.06.15

-## Compilsive: a compulsive force prevents fluid particles from penetrating
+## Compulsive: a compulsive force prevents fluid particles from penetrating

 This method is from [SPH MODELING OF TSUNAMI WAVES, Rogers & Dalrymple - 2008](http://www.worldscientific.com/doi/abs/10.1142/9789812790910_0003).
 A compulsive force is applied on fluid particles by wall particles.